neo9/ingress-access-operator/README.md

 ----

 The goal of this operator is to easily manage resources relative to kubernetes ingress.
-It have three main features :
+It has three main features :

 * easily whitelist IPs which can enter by a kubernetes ingress, and think it globally (note by ingress).
 More than a cluster view, you can share the `VisitorGroup` definition across cluster.
 More concretely, it manages the nginx `nginx.ingress.kubernetes.io/whitelist-source-range` annotation by allowing a list of CIDR, which are store in a CRD (`VisitorGroup`).